nstankov-bg/docs.plutus-community.com/book/docs/lectures/Lecture4.md

     h <- activateContractWallet (Wallet 1) myContract
     callEndpoint @"foo" h 42
 ```
 Note that now we are interested in calling the endpoint, for which it is necessary to use the handler.
-We do not use anymore the `Void $ activateCon...` but we reference the function ouput with some variable, `h` (for handler) in this case.
+We do not use the `Void $ activateCon...` anymore, but we reference the function output with some variable, `h` (for handler) in this case.
 Finally we define the test function that runs this trace:
 ```haskell
 test :: IO ()
 test = runEmulatorTraceIO myTrace